This blog may contain affiliate links. Read our disclosure policy for more info.

 On this Chichen Itza early access tour, you will be one of the first people to enter the site, so you can enjoy it pretty much crowd-free.
 Plus, the temperatures are a lot cooler at this hour of the morning, making for a more comfortable experience.

-Pick up’s start bright and early around 4:30 am, but don’t worry you can always sleep on the bus ride there like I did.
+Pick-ups start bright and early around 4:30 am, but don’t worry, you can always sleep on the bus ride there like I did.
 Once at Chichen Itza, you will have about 2.5 hours at the site with your archaeological guide, who will offer some in-depth knowledge about this Mayan city and the people who lived here.
-He will explain the meaning behind the stone carvings dotted throughout the site as well as give some fascinating facts about the construction of the pyramids, ball courts, and staircases that make up this city.
+He will explain the meaning behind the stone carvings dotted throughout the site, as well as give some fascinating facts about the construction of the pyramids, ball courts, and staircases that make up this city.

 After your early morning crowd-free tour of Chichen Itza, you will head to a Mayan Cenote to enjoy a delicious buffet lunch.
 You will also have the opportunity to partake in a tequila tasting to try Mexico’s famous spirit.
 Then spend the rest of your afternoon relaxing and swimming in the refreshing freshwater cenote!

 Included in the $58 USD ticket price is hotel transport from Cancun, a buffet lunch, tequila tasting, your guide, and the entrance to the cenote.
-But, what’s not included is the Chichen Itza tax of $39 USD per adult and life jacket rentals at the cenote (which are required for swimming).
+But what’s not included is the Chichen Itza tax of $39 USD per adult and life jacket rentals at the cenote (which are required for swimming).

 Check out availability and read all of the 5-star reviews here!